By Massita Ahmad

-The ministry said 17,831 cases that have mild symptoms, or are clinically well but still test positive for Covid-19 have been isolated and cared for at community facilities.
+It added that 6,219 patients who had mild symptoms or are clinically well but still tested positive for Covid-19 have been isolated and cared for at community facilities.

 So far, 26 people have died in the city-state from complications due to Covid-19, with the first two cases reported on March 21.

 While no new cluster was identified on Tuesday, nine additional cases were linked to the republic’s largest dormitory, Sungei Tengah Lodge, which has a total of 2,055 confirmed cases. – Bernama